transdigiware/blockchain/howto/create_join_network_with_apis.md

     {:codeblock}

 3. Navigate to your `swagger_url` to use the Swagger UI to issue the Join API, or programmatically submit the Join request using the `swagger_url`.
 Replace `/api-docs` with  ``/api/v1/networks/[network_id]]/join`` and fill in the `network_id` by using the value from your invitation email.
-The resulting url would look similar to:
+The resulting URL would look similar to:

     ```
     https://ibmblockchain-v2-tor.1.secure.blockchain.ibm.com/api/v1/networks/56102acee0e4487889ef09db681bada0/join